River Thames: Crossings

-Many of the present-day road bridges are on the site of earlier fords, ferries and wooden bridges.
+Many of the present-day road bridges are on the sites of earlier fords, ferries and wooden bridges.
 Swinford Bridge, known as the five pence toll bridge, replaced a ferry that in turn replaced a ford.
 The earliest known major crossings of the Thames by the Romans were at London Bridge and Staines Bridge.
 At Folly Bridge in Oxford the remains of an original Saxon structure can be seen, and medieval stone bridges such as Newbridge, Wallingford Bridge and Abingdon Bridge are still in use.

 Kingston's growth is believed to stem from its having the only crossing between London Bridge and Staines until the beginning of the 18th century.
 During the 18th century, many stone and brick road bridges were built from new or to replace existing bridges both in London and along the length of the river.
 These included Putney Bridge, Westminster Bridge, Datchet Bridge, Windsor Bridge and Sonning Bridge.

-Several central London road bridges were built in the 19th century, most conspicuously Tower Bridge, the only Bascule bridge on the river, designed to allow ocean-going ships to pass beneath it.
+Several central London road bridges were built in the 19th century, most conspicuously Tower Bridge, the only bascule bridge on the river, designed to allow ocean-going ships to pass beneath it.
 The most recent road bridges are the bypasses at Isis Bridge and Marlow By-pass Bridge and the motorway bridges, most notably the two on the M25 route: Queen Elizabeth II Bridge and M25 Runnymede Bridge.

-Railway development in the 19th century resulted in a spate of bridge building including Blackfriars Railway Bridge and Charing Cross (Hungerford) Railway Bridge in central London, and the railway bridges by Isambard Kingdom Brunel at Maidenhead Railway Bridge, Gatehampton Railway Bridge and Moulsford Railway Bridge.
+Railway development in the 19th century resulted in a spate of bridge building, including Blackfriars Railway Bridge and Charing Cross (Hungerford) Railway Bridge in central London, and the railway bridges by Isambard Kingdom Brunel at Maidenhead Railway Bridge, Gatehampton Railway Bridge and Moulsford Railway Bridge.